udaysharmadev/Hackathon-Starter-Pack-Complete-Guide-Roadmap/01-getting-started/README.md

 - random dashboards with no user story,
 - and demos that need long explanations before they make sense.

+## What judges secretly look for

+Judges rarely say this directly, but they often reward projects that:

+- make sense in under 30 seconds,
+- solve a real pain point,
+- show obvious progress,
+- feel polished enough to trust,
+- avoid unnecessary complexity,
+- and demonstrate something memorable.

+### Fast mental test

+Ask yourself:

+> Would a stranger understand this without explanation?

+If not, simplify.

 ## Beginner myths

 | Myth | Reality |